sydwer/Hackathon-Frontend/README.md

 -Players have an initial score of _0 points_ and _0 extra lives_
 -Players click on a card, one at a time, to flip it over and reveal what item/ effect they will recieve.

-  -Example: Flipping over a **Bring Your Own Punch** card, gives the player 30 points and an extra life._
+  _Example: Flipping over a **Bring Your Own Punch** card, gives the player 30 points and an extra life._

 -The game ends when the player draws a punch card and the life count hits zero.